astrotime/timenomad_app/collections/_posts/2019-02-12-planetary-cycles-waxing-waning-aspects-part-one.md

 | | Sextile | 60º | **Waning**
 | next New Moon | Conjunction | 0º |

-It is becoming more and more clear that the **aspects between conjunction and opposition have different qualities** wehn compared to the same aspects that happen **after the moment of opposition**.
+It is becoming more and more clear that the **aspects between conjunction and opposition have different qualities** when compared to the same aspects that happen **after the moment of opposition**.

 A “waxing sextile” will have a different interpretation from a “waning sextile”.
 Both are still sextiles at the core but knowing their place in the bigger picture of a planetary cycle allows for a much more nuanced interpretation.
 And that’s what makes an excellent astrologer: **the ability to read nuances**.